getroomservice/automerge-clocks/README.md

 ## Usage

-An Automerge Network protocol should keep track of the Vector Clock of it's local document as well as the clock (or clocks) of it's peers.
-For the unfamiliar, a Vector Clock is just an [immutable](https://immutable-js.github.io/immutable-js/docs/#/Map) map of Actors (someone who did something to the document) and a counter of changes they've made to the document (called the `sequence`).
+An Automerge network protocol should keep track of the Vector Clock of it's local document as well as the clock (or clocks) of it's peers.
+A Vector Clock is an [immutable](https://immutable-js.github.io/immutable-js/docs/#/Map) map of Actors (someone who did something to the document) and a counter of changes they've made to the document (called the `sequence`).

 For example, a clock might look like this: